Daily Fantasy Site Reviews

 It might be a little difficult to wrap your head around, but fantasy sports actually aren't anything new.
 The idea of fantasy leagues has been around for decades.
 Originally, this genre was known as rotisserie leagues, or a roto league, and they primarily dealt with a sport like baseball.
 It wasn't until fantasy hooked up with the NFL that it really got its start in the mainstream as a big-time sport.

 Even still, fantasy was a slow-growth industry, to put it mildly.
 Around a decade ago, when fantasy football first started breaking out, the guys on ESPN laughed about it.
 It wasn't considered a sport.
 You didn't have the big sites like FanDuel and DraftKings.
 A guy like Matthew Berry was considered a nerd, a stat-happy basement dweller who did not know real sports.
 However, the genre started picking up steam.
-The average American fan realized that he or she could create a league, draft the players, set the roster, and basically be the owner, GM and coach all in one.
-Fantasy started really spreading around, from television shows like FX's The League to Matthew Berry hosting his own ESPN show on prime time television.
+The average American fan realized that he or she could create a league, draft the players, set the roster, and basically be the owner, GM, and coach all in one.
+Fantasy started really spreading around, from television shows like FX's The League to Matthew Berry hosting his own ESPN show on prime-time television.

 Quick Ways to Learn a Lot about Fantasy Sports

-1: Play for Free
+1: Play For Free

 Did you know you can play fantasy for free?
 Just like you would play poker for play money, or try out "fake money" blackjack or roulette, you can play fantasy sports for free to get the hang of things.
 Learn how to draft, how the points system works, and what you're dealing with in every sport.
 Brush up on your skills for free before you deposit money.